Texas Hill Country

 Meet Run Time

-Wednesdays 9 a.m. to 10 a.m. beginning October 3, 2018 with coaches Sarah Conder and Neven Jones.
+Wednesdays 9 a.m. to 10 a.m. with coaches Sarah Conder and Neven Jones.

 Please check our Facebook page for any cancellations.

-Join 261 Fearless Club Texas Hill Country and Girls on the Run of Bexar County for a panel discussion by Game-Changing women who will share their empowering journey and their determination to inspire every girl to become a fearless woman.
+Join 261 Fearless Club Texas Hill Country and Girls on the Run of Bexar County for a panel discussion by Game-Changing women who will share their empowering journey and their determination to inspire every girl and women to become fearless.

 Panel features Kathrine Switzer, Sheryl Sculley, Mona Patel, Mary Mulcahey, Kim Lubel, and more.